 We understand that our customers can find themselves, at times, in financially challenging situations due to unforeseen circumstances such as ill-health, loss of income, family bereavement, or other significant life events.

 That's why we ensure our call centre colleagues are trained in recognising signs that might indicate a customer could be ‘vulnerable’ or may be facing financial difficulty, whether in the short or long term.
-In 2021, this involved continuing to implement a programme of work with the charity Surviving Economic Abuse to deliver training to frontline colleagues to build their capacity to recognise the signs of economic abuse.
+Involving continuing to run a programme of work with the charity Surviving Economic Abuse to deliver training to frontline colleagues to build their capacity to recognise the signs of economic abuse.

 Through the established relationships we have with organisations and charities, such as IncomeMax and the Money Advice Trust, we are able to provide training to help colleagues communicate more effectively and to increase understanding of the UK welfare system.
-We have also recently implemented a programme of work with Surviving Economic Abuse.
-This initiative will allow us to deliver colleague awareness sessions on domestic and economic abuse.
 And we have partnered with PAPYRUS to help our colleagues better identify customers who are having thoughts of suicide.
 This training makes sure our colleagues respond empathetically and signpost customers to appropriate sources of support.

 More generally, our call centre training and guidance is based around the customer protocol TEXAS (Thank, Explain, eXplicit consent, Ask and Signpost), developed by the Money Advice Trust and Royal College of Psychiatrists.
 We also factor in guidance published by our regulators, the Financial Conduct Authority and the Prudential Regulation Authority.
 In some cases, colleagues can offer customers forbearance options, such as breathing space or an adjustment to their repayment plans, so they can better manage their finances.
 In some cases, a decision may be taken to write the debt off.